 The teacher's role is classroom facilitator and expert consultant.
-You will lead students to explore and help them when they get in trouble.
+You will lead students to explore and help them when they have difficulties.
 Many students will learn much more than is formally included in this lesson plan, and they will also be able to help other students.